 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Save time and money when sending secure international money transfers.

 Unlike US banks and many other money transfer services, TransferWise does not skew exchange rates to make a profit.
 Instead, it offers mid-market rates — or the rate that banks and specialists use when trading among themselves.
 Transfers from US dollars are typically completed in a day.

 And through its new Borderless accounts, your business can establish local bank accounts in up to 15 countries without having to open a satellite office.
 TransferWise offers the same rates and fees through personal and business transfers, which makes it easy for business travelers to get access to funds from anywhere.

-When you need to send money overseas, benefit from competitive exchange rates and low transfer fees with TransferWise.
+When you need to send money, benefit from competitive mid-market exchange rates and straightforward fees with TransferWise.

-- Next-day delivery to your loved ones and businesses.
+- Next-day delivery to your loved ones or businesses.

 - Trusted the world over, with five-star ratings on Trustpilot.

 Save money with mid-market rates and rate limits